-Tens of thousands of families lost their homes, farms and land to an explosion of NPS eminent domain abuses before Congress finally began in the 1980s to curtail NPS acquisition funding, as documented in Ron Arnold's 1982 At the Eye of the Storm: James Watt and the Environmentalists pp 31-32, 103-117.
+Tens of thousands of families — over 100,000 people — lost their homes, farms, small businesses and land to an explosion of NPS eminent domain abuses.
+The new administration and Congress finally began in the 1980s to curtail NPS acquisition funding, as documented in Ron Arnold's 1982 At the Eye of the Storm: James Watt and the Environmentalists see pp 31-32, 103-117.
 The National Park lobby planned to resume this wholesale abuse on a mass scale for five new national parks in Maine and other new parks across the country, and further expansions (including at Acadia), across the country in a campaign launched in 1988.

 PBS then created the PBS Frontline episode For The Good Of All with Jessica Savitch hosting the show.
 (Linked to above)

 Parts of In Condemnation had previously been part of an NBC-TV Prime Time Sunday report by Jessica Savitch on December 16, 1979 on Federal land grabs including Cuyahoga NRA, Grand Teton National Park, and the Buffalo River National River (where thousands or rural people were removed).